Australian Crayfish Project

 Project No: 100001

-The project was started in 2005 and will run to 2017 and probably beyond.
-The aim of this project is to collect and identify every species of freshwater crayfish, their distributions and their habitat in Australia.
-The published research results will increase the knowledge base on all our species and help to ensure they and their habitats are protected and conserved for all time.
-Australia has one of the most diverse range of freshwater crayfish species on the planet yet there is much confusion with the description and distribution of species and many species remain undiscovered & undescribed.
+The Australian Crayfish Project (ACP) is a privately funded, not for profit project, run entirely by volunteers with a thirst for knowledge on freshwater crayfish.
+We all freely give our time and resources to support the project.
+Started in 2005 it will run to 2025 and probably beyond.
+The aim of this project is to find and identify every species of freshwater crayfish, and document their biology, distributions and habitat requirements.
+We will publish the research results to increase the knowledge base on all our species and provide the scientific evidence our management authorities need to ensure the crayfish and their habitats are protected and conserved for all time.
+Australia has one of the most diverse ranges of freshwater crayfish species on the planet yet there is much confusion with the description and distribution of species and many species remain undiscovered & undescribed.

 The project objectives are: